Artistic rendering – Event may differ

 Tips & Advice

-- Arrive early to secure a good viewing spot along the darkened streets, as crowds can reach up to 30,000 people.
+- Arrive early to secure a good viewing spot along the procession route, as it attracts up to 30,000 spectators.

-- Utilize the special shuttle bus services or public transport to avoid parking challenges and fully immerse yourself in the event.
+- Consider using the recommended public transport or shuttle buses to avoid parking challenges in the village center.

-- Dress warmly in layers, as the event takes place in the evening during winter and can be quite chilly.
+- Dress warmly in layers, as the event takes place outdoors in December and can last into the early morning hours.

 Frequently Asked Questions